-Reference is made to our letter of October 7, 2015, which transmitted copies of tentative waste discharge requirements (WDRs) and a receiving water monitoring program for dredging and disposal of dredged material from the Port of Los Angeles Berths 212-224 Redevelopment project within Los Angeles Harbor in San Pedro, Los Angeles County.
+We have completed our review of your application to this Board for revised waste discharge requirements for your proposed discharge of wastes.
+Enclosed are copies of tentative waste discharge requirements (WDRs) and a receiving water monitoring program for dredging and disposal of dredged material from the Berths 212-224 Redevelopment Project, Port of Los Angeles, Los Angeles County.
+A copy of our Standard Provisions, General Monitoring and Reporting Requirements (Attachment N) also is enclosed.